 The partner organisations also co-operate in Network activities and Joint Research Activities.
 The objectives are to coordinate the physical and virtual access to the biodiversity collections, to facilitate and develop the mobilization and utilization of the inherent biodiversity information assembled at the partner organisations and beyond, to harmonize standards and policies for and to provide training in the use of these collections and data.

-NRM provides access to its extensive and scientifically important biological, paleontological and geological collections and advanced analytical facilities.
-Grants are typically for short visits of ca 3 weeks.
-You apply here with a proposal that is assessed by a committee based on scientific quality.
+NRM (SE-TAF) offers access to its extensive and scientifically invaluable zoological, entomological, paleontological and geological collections and advanced analytical facilities.
+Botanical collections will unfortunately not be accessible during a period of ca 4 years, due to a major renovation of the collection building.
+SYNTHESYS⁺ access grants are typically for short visits of ca 10 User days (two weeks).
+You apply here with a proposal that is assessed by a User Selection Panel based on scientific quality.
 The grants cover research costs, international travel, accommodation, a Per Diem contributing towards living costs, and logistical support while at NRM.
-Participation is free of charge.
+Participation in the SYNTHESYS+ program is free of charge.

-From 2004 to 2016, the three incarnations of SYNTHESYS so far, scientists who have been granted SYNTHESYS support have published over 2,000 research outputs to date.
+From 2004 to 2017, the three incarnations of SYNTHESYS so far, more than 4,200 scientists were granted SYNTHESYS support, and they have published over 5,000 research outputs to date.